aws-samples/retail-demo-store/src/run-tests/README.md

 The important variables are the `<SERVICE>_API_URL`.
 They are used to redirect the tests to run against different URLs.

+NB: For local development you may need to set up dependencies like local dynamodb before testing.
+Refer to individual service test READMEs for more detailed info on local dependencies

 ## Targets

 ### `make`